upthebuzzard/upthebuzzard.github.io/_games/greedy-devils.md

    * discarding onto your current location has been clarified, so cannot raise yourself up too high.
    * Staying on a local peak is now ok
    * sequencing has been clarified.
 No more coins.
 There is a specified turn order within each round.
+* 1.2
+   * allow the pouch to hold duplicate values, but to win you need one of each of the food values: Ace, 2, 3, 4, 5.